Skip to main content

 2. Prepare Request: Format the request with the expected response hash (MIC).

-3. Submit Request: Use requestAttestation from FdcHub and pay the base fee (fee varies by attestation type).
+3. Submit Request: Use requestAttestation from FdcHub and pay the required fee.

 4. Track Submission: Record the block timestamp and calculate the voting round.

-5. Wait for Finalization: Wait for the voting round to conclude.
-A relay contract event signals finalization.
+5. Wait for Finalization: The voting round concludes, and a relay contract event signals finalization.

 6. Fetch Data: Retrieve responses and proofs from the DA Layer.